Generic, Endlessly Applicable Roleplay System (3rd Ed.)

 If you are successfully struck whilst mounted, you must make a Rider roll, modified by the degree of damage you’ve received.
 If you fail, you are knocked from your steed, and will receive 1-5 points of Durability damage.

-Combat between small, one man vehicles such as fighter planes or armed hoverbikes is quite simple.
+Combat between small, one man vehicles such as fighter planes, starfighters or armed hoverbikes is quite simple.
 Combat is conducted as normal, with the characters involved rolling Attack and Defence against Combat Pilot (Vehicle), or Pilot (Vehicle) with a -4 penalty, or Wits with a -8 penalty.

 Order of action is rolled against the pilot’s Reaction Speed as normal.

-Combat for ships of the Age of Sail is worked out as follows:
+Combat for larger ships is worked out as follows:

-Order of action is rolled against the commanding officer’s Tactics: Naval, or Knowledge -4.
+Order of action is rolled against the commanding officer’s Tactics: Naval/Aerial/Space/Land, or Knowledge -4.

-Next, for each deck of guns, the chief gunner on that deck makes an Artilleryman roll, modified by the pilots degree of success or failure.
+Next, for each weapons turret, or for age of sail-type ships (or vehicles that work the same way), each deck of guns, the chief gunner for that turret/gun deck makes an Artilleryman roll, modified by the pilot’s degree of success or failure.

 If they hit, the target ship’s pilot may make a Defence roll against his Combat Pilot (Vehicle), or Pilot (Vehicle) with a -4 penalty, or Wits with a -8 penalty, further modified by the gunner’s degree of success.

-For every gun over 5 on each side that a gun deck has, the Chief Gunner may add 1 to his roll.
-For every gun under 5, he must subtract 1.
+For vehicles with decks of more or less fixed guns, such as sailing ships, every gun over 5 on each side that a gun deck has, the Chief Gunner may add 2 to his roll.
+For every gun under 5, he must subtract 2.
 You may have no more than 15 guns per side, per deck.

-1. A number of NPC crew who are killed, and the number of degrees of damage inflicted on a randomly selected Player Character.
+1. A number of NPC crew who are killed, and the number of degrees of damage inflicted on a randomly selected Player Character, using the damage lines above.

-2. A permanent penalty to the pilot’s Combat Pilot rolls, due to damage to the ship.
+2. A permanent penalty to the pilot’s Pilot and Combat Pilot rolls, due to damage to the ship.

 The target ship may choose which it is.